levensailor/ciscoucadmin/README.md

 💫 Phones can be filtered on many things but the most common are:

-- Description Contains &quot;UK Phone 31001&quot;
+- Description contains &quot;UK Phone 31001&quot;
 - Directory Number begins with &quot;3&quot; or contains &quot;31001&quot;
 - Device Pool begins with &quot;UK&quot;
-- Device Name beings with &quot;CSF&quot;
+- Device Name begins with &quot;CSF&quot;

 #### 👉 Device \> Phone